 Therese lived and taught a spirituality of relationship.
+She believed that only by giving ourselves away to something greater than ourselves could we break through our own selfishness and ego.
 She tried to relate to everyone and everything intently and with love.
+Only this way she felt could we she understand the suffering of others.
+Intimacy for Therese was a matter of moral union.
 Her spirituality was a manner of doing the ordinary with extraordinary love.
 “What matters in life,” she wrote, “is not great deeds, but great love.”
-She believed that just as a child becomes involved in what attracts her, we should also have a childlike focus and a totally attentive love.
-She described her life as a “little way of spiritual childhood.”
 The world came to know Therese through her autobiography, Story of a Soul.

 You know well enough that Our Lord does not look so much at the greatness of our actions, nor even at their difficulty, but at the love at which we do them.

 When one loves, one does not calculate.

 I can nourish myself on nothing but truth